10 day Adelaide to Perth Ultimate Adventure

 Day 1 : Flinders Ranges

-Headed north we’ll stop in at Clare for a quick coffee before continuing on to the ancient Southern Flinders Ranges.
+In the afternoon we make our way to the Flinders Ranges.
 So unique are the fossils found in this landscape, geologists had to revise the geologic time-line of the Earth’s history, identifying a new era called the Ediacaran period!
-Hike Alligator Gorge where we’ll have lunch and explore the pristine Warren Gorge where we’ll be spending the night camped out under the stars of the Southern Cross.
+We'll set up camp in Mt Remarkable National Park.

 Today we drive approx. 400 km (4 hours) in total with stops along the way.
 We’ll be bush camping (no facilities) and your lunch and dinner are included.

-Day 2 : Coodlie Park & The Eyre Peninsula
+Day 2 : Mt Remarkable & The Eyre Peninsula

-Its an early morning start to travel to the wild and beautiful Eyre Peninsula, one of Australia’s best kept secrets.
+Wake up on day two to the tranquil sounds of nature before we get going on our first hike to Davey's Gull.
+We then hit the road towards the wild and beautiful Eyre Peninsula, one of Australia’s best-kept secrets.
 See some unique outback silo art in the tiny town of Kimba and after a quick pit stop for lunch, it’s time to head to the coast to explore Venus Bay, Talia Caves.
-Next its to the Lake Newland sand dunes where adrenaline junkies can test out their sand boarding skills.
+Next, it's to the Lake Newland sand dunes where adrenaline junkies can test out their sand boarding skills.